fcavani/slog/README.md

 Slog (slow log) is a attempt to make a logger with more features than the standard go logger but with similar performance.
-The logger feature levels, tags, flexibility to implement differents formatters and committers.
+The logger feature levels, tags, flexibility to implement diferentes formatters and committers.
 It´s simple and easy to use.
 Import the package, use the free functions and you will have a logger to the console.
 If you want to log to a file change the writer.